wlevine/wlevine.github.io/_posts/2016-11-02-producing-interlinear-translations-for-foreign-language-learners.markdown

 ---
 layout: post
-title: "Producing interlinear translations for foreign-language Learners"
+title: "Producing interlinear translations for foreign-language learners"
-date: 2016-11-29T12:41:27-08:00
+date: 2016-11-02T12:41:27-08:00
 ---

 This work was inspired by commenter "SFReader" who [claims that it